muddery/muddery/OUTPUTS.md

                 "<EQUIPMENT_POS>": {"dbref": "<DBREF>", "name": "<NAME>", "desc": "<DESC>"}}
 }
 ```
-These data send to the client whenever the character's equipments change or the player login.
+These data send to the client whenever the character's equipments change or the player login.<br>
 If there is no equipment on the position, the value will be set to `nil`.
 If there is an equipment, the value will be the equipment's `name`, `dbref` and `desc`.

 ### inventory